aisingapore/sealion/README.md

 ***Updated: 5 March 2024***

-SEA-LION is a family of open source language models developed by AI Singapore to better understand and represent the diverse contexts, languages, and cultures of Southeast Asia (SEA).
+SEA-LION is a family of open-source language models developed by AI Singapore that better understands Southeast Asia's diverse contexts, languages, and cultures (SEA).
+We hope it makes LLMs more accessible and better represents the region's breadth of cultures and languages.

 ## Truly Open Source